mongodb/mongo/src/mongo/db/timeseries/README.md

 inserted.
 On subsequent batch commits, we perform an update operation.
 Instead of generating the full document (a so-called "classic" update), we create a DocDiff directly (a "delta" or "v2" update).

+# Granularity

+The `granularity` option for a time-series collection can be set at creation to be 'seconds', 'minutes' or 'hours'.
+A later `collMod` operation can change the option from 'seconds' to 'minutes' or from 'minutes' to 'hours', but no other transitions are currently allowed.
+This parameter is intended to convey the rough time period between measurements in a given time-series, and is used to tweak other internal parameters that affect bucketing.

+The maximum span of time that a single bucket is allowed to cover is controlled by `granularity`, with the maximum span being set to one hour for 'seconds', 24 hours for 'minutes', and 30 days for 'hours'.

+When a new bucket is opened by the `BucketCatalog`, the timestamp component of its `_id`, and equivalently the value of its `control.min.<time field>`, will be taken from the first measurement inserted to the bucket and rounded down based on the `granularity`.
+It will be rounded down to the nearest minute for 'seconds', the nearest hour for 'minutes', and the nearest day for 'hours'.
+This rounding may not be perfect in the case of leap seconds and other irregularities in the calendar, and will generally be accomplished by basic modulus aritmetic operating on the number of seconds since the epoch, assuming 60 seconds per minute, 60 minutes per hour, and 24 hours per day.

 # References
 See: